Recollections: Balloon

 In the midst of these unknowables, I still hear humor (which floods my heart with joy) and courage.
 I hear people just dealing with what must be done, open to the future and hoping for the best.
 There is some relief in natural disaster when compared to war or oppression.
 The pain it inflicts is beyond our capacities to prevent, but the response it engenders can embody the best that human nature has to offer.
 Barriers drop, hands reach out, communities are restored.

 It is also natural for the human personality to want definitive endings.
-Movies and books and plays end with a satisfying emotional or intellectual charge, even with the plot is not completely resolved.
+Movies and books and plays end with a satisfying emotional or intellectual charge, even with a plot not completely resolved.
 The human experience needs punctuation, resting tones, and pauses for us even to begin to understand it.
 The most difficult times are those that leave too many open questions stacked on top of one another.
 We live in difficult times, and need to learn to blend helpfulness with waiting.
 That is not an easy thing to do.

 Big Basin Memories